ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ### persona isolation for privacy

 ### hardening for privacy
-hardening has benefits for security and privacy if parent is leaked
+hardening has benefits for security and privacy if parent extended public key is known, public keys of child of hardened indexes can not be computed. hardened indexes in case some extended public key leaks at some level, protects the sub trees (of course this has no impact if private keys leak)

 ### API not exposing private keys